jiahaoxiang2000/lbox-search/README.md

 # Design of a Linear Layer Optimised for Bitsliced 32-bit Implementation

+> NOTE: this repository is the copy of the original repository.
+The original repository is available at [github origin](https://github.com/Lbox-ToSC/lbox-search).

 This repository contains additional data and code from the paper:

 > [*Design of a Linear Layer Optimised for Bitsliced 32-bit Implementation*](https://tosc.iacr.org/index.php/ToSC/article/view/11412)